DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Return order.md

 #### Example header errors:
 **Error message**       | **Error type**         | **Method to fix** :---------------------- |:----                   |:----
+Return order % does not exist	| Record not found  | Verify if RMA number (ReturnItemNum) is correct in staging

 > Note: % contains staging data for the record